ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 ipf-connection-tester ssh userName@device-IP-or-Hostname -r 60 -d 20
 ```

-For testing telnet, simply change `ssh` to `telnet`:
+To test Telnet, simply change `ssh` to `telnet`:

 ```shell
 ipf-connection-tester telnet userName@device-IP-or-Hostname
 ```

 Timeout options are the same.
-However, the telnet connection tester is much less verbose than the SSH one, so for both security and verbosity, prefer SSH whenever possible.
+However, the Telnet connection tester is much less
+verbose than the SSH one, so for both security and verbosity, prefer SSH
+whenever possible.

-If you wish to run `ipf-connection-tester` from your own automation script, here are possible return values:
+If you wish to run `ipf-connection-tester` from your automation script, here are
+the possible return values:

-- `0` -- Connection success
+- `0` -- Connection succeeded
-- `1` -- Missing or invalid command line arguments
+- `1` -- Missing or invalid command-line arguments
 - `2` -- Connection failed

 ## Check Memory and Swap Usage